sikuli/sikuli/docs/source/region.rst

 programming.

 You can tell a region to observe that something appears or vanishes or the content changes at all.
-Using the methods onAppear(), onVanish() and onChange(), you register an event observer that starts its observation when you call observe().
+Using the methods :py:meth:`Region.onAppear`, :py:meth:`Region.onVanish` and :py:meth:`Region.onChange`, you register an event observer that starts its observation when you call :py:meth:`Region.observe`.
 Each region object can have exactly one observation active and running.
 For each observation, you can register as many event observers as needed.
-So you can think of it as grouping some wait() and waitVanish() together and have them processed simultanouesly, while you are waiting for one of these events to happen.
+So you can think of it as grouping some ``wait()`` and ``waitVanish()`` together and have them processed simultanouesly, while you are waiting for one of these events to happen.

-It's possible to let the script wait for the completion of an observation or let it run in the background, while your script is continuing.
-With a timing parameter you can tell observe() to stop observation anyway after the given time.
+It is possible to let the script wait for the completion of an observation or let it run in the background, while your script is continuing.
+With a timing parameter you can tell :py:meth:`Region.observe` to stop observation anyway after the given time.

 When one of the visual events happens, an event handler written by you is called.
 An event handler is a function contained in your script and expects an